 Lighting designers should be involved early in the design process of new buildings or retrofits.
-A good energy efficient lighting strategy relies on an integrated approach.
+A good energy-efficient lighting strategy relies on an integrated approach.

 Existing lighting systems

-Many lighting efficiency opportunities can be easily implemented with little or no capital investment or need to redesign a lighting system.
+Many lighting efficiency opportunities can be easily implemented with little or no capital investment or any need to redesign a lighting system.
 These include turning lights off manually or automatically when not needed, or removing excess lamps from over-lit areas.